 The EMT program offered by ECIEMS follows the US Department of Transportation 2009 National EMS Education Standards as mandated by the Illinois Department of Public Health.
-The courses consist of a minimum of 206 hours synchronis and asyncronis material which includes basic airway management, patient assessment, medical and trauma emergencies, BLS medications and procedures, special populations and ambulance operations.
+The courses consist of a minimum of 206 hours synchronous and asyncronous material which includes basic airway management, patient assessment, medical and trauma emergencies, BLS medications and procedures, special populations and ambulance operations.

 Extra class time may be allotted by the individual instructor to allow for skills practice and testing.
-Clinical experience in a prehospital setting and Emergency Room rotation is obtained outside of the regular classroom time.
-Upon successful completion of the EMT Program, the student is eligible to sit for the National Registry of EMTs certification exam.
+Clinical experience in a prehospital setting and Emergency Department rotation is obtained outside of the regular classroom time.
+Upon successful completion of the EMT program, the student is eligible to sit for the National Registry of EMTs certification exam.

 Who should take this course?